m0zes/raspi_ir_relay/README.md

 http://imgur.com/a/UbdQC

 ## Thanks
-IR components and schematics ~~stolen~~borrowed from http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/
+~~IR components and schematics borrowed from http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/~~ Do not use the above IR schematics.
+This has led to at least 4 blown IR LEDs in my testing alone.
+I'll post a ~~fixed~~completed schematic soon

 ## BOM
 ### Adafruit